Are you in the process of putting together a sales enablement strategy for your company or sales team?

 Keep the book open on your content – and your customers

 Good content management is one of the keys to effective sales enablement.
-But it’s not just about keeping your content organised and easily accessible for your sales team (although that’s a big part of it).
+But it’s not just about using a tool, such as a Content Management System (CMS) to keep your content organised and easily accessible for your sales team (although that’s a big part of it).

 You also want to ensure your content’s regularly updated so that you’re delivering not only the most up-to-date information for your brand, but also the most relevant content for your customers.

-Acknowledge the current trends and challenges they’re facing, and come up with fresh content such as blog posts, videos, downloadable pdfs, white papers, competitor comparisons and more.
+Acknowledge the current trends and challenges they’re facing, and come up with fresh media rich content such as blog posts, videos, downloadable pdfs, white papers, competitor comparisons and more.

 And just like you should keep tabs on your content, you should also keep a close eye on your customers – in other words, your buyer personas.